 Aside from their high water content, these healthy fruits and veggies can mechanically clean the surfaces of your teeth due to their natural fibers.
 For this purpose, your best bets are apples, carrots, and celery.
-Celery is so efficient that it is practically the nature’s floss.
+Celery is so efficient that it is practically nature’s floss.

 4) If you wear orthodontic appliances, fixed bridges, or removable dentures, be sure to clean them thoroughly at least once a day.

 For fixed appliances like braces and bridges, use the special cleaning aids recommended by your dentist because simple brushing won’t do.
 If no cleaning aids were prescribed to you, don’t hesitate to ask your dentist about them.

 If you have a special solution meant specifically for this purpose, then that would be better.

 Just remember that brushing your retainers and dentures is a no-no because toothpaste can be too abrasive for them.

 Furthermore, be sure to remove your removable appliances at night and store them in water or cleaning solution.